JeremyYu-cn/book/docs/articles/advancedAlgorithmicTech/Intro.md

 ## Memory Usage

 - Each memory cell can hold one element of the input.
-- Total memory usage = Memory used to hold the input + extra memory used by the algorithm (auxiliary memory).
+- Total memory usage = Memory used to hold the input + extra memory used by the algorithm `(auxiliary memory 辅助存储器)`.

 ## Worst vs Best vs Average Case